mintoolkit/mint/README.md

 ### Using `*-file` Flags

 - There are several flags that accept file paths (`--include-path-file`, `--compose-file`, `--http-probe-cmd-file`, etc).
-You need volume mount the location of the referenced paths or the file paths themselves when you use the containerized version of **Mint** because the **Mint** app container won't have accept to the referenced files otherwise.
+You need volume mount the location of the referenced paths or the file paths themselves when you use the containerized version of **Mint** because the **Mint** app container won't have access to the referenced files otherwise.

 ## CI/CD INTEGRATIONS